ernestknurov/family-tree/README.md

 ## Overview

 Family Tree provides a clear user interface that allows users to store, edit, and locate their relatives within a database.
 It visualizes family connections through a graph tree, making it easier to understand familial relationships.
-The project is an ongoing development effort, with the currently working version located in the `simple_version` directory.

 ## Getting Started